ILCARLO/SalesTaxProblem/README.md

 2. **SalesTaxProblem.Console**: This is a simple console app that can be run in order to see in Console the output provided by the core dll
 3. **SalesTaxProblem.Tests**: This is the test dll in which there are the tests used to verify the validity of the solution

+The input I choose to implement for this solution is a list of Product that the SalesTaxProblem dll needs to receive in input.
+Here it is an exemple of what this dll expect as input for the elaboration:

+>  input1List.Add(new Product(1, "Book", 12.49, ProductType.Books, Origin.Local));
+>  input1List.Add(new Product(1, "CD", 14.99, ProductType.Other, Origin.Local));
+>  input1List.Add(new Product(1, "Choclate", 0.85, ProductType.Food, Origin.Local));

+Output of the elaboration is a string that contains, divided into different lines, the whole receipt in the form of

+* PRODUCTS
+* TAXES AMOUNT
+* TOTAL AMOUNT

 ## How To

 This project has been written in **Visual Studio 2017**.